iron-io/iron_mq_python/README.md

 ```python
 queue.post("Hello world")
 ```
+// Maybe a little more verbose here?

+This message will have the default properties.
-Message can be described by dict:
+In order to customize them, Message can be described by dict:

 ```python
 message = {